GoogleChrome/web.dev/src/site/content/en/fast/codelab-prefetching-wiih-quicklink/index.md

 This allows you to combine the best of both techniques:

 - Route-based code splitting tells the browser to only load the necessary chunks at a higher priority at page load time.
-- Prefetching tells the browser to load the chunks for in-viewport links at the lowest priority, during the browser’s idle time.
+- Prefetching tells the browser to load the chunks for in-viewport links at the lowest priority, during the browser's idle time.

 ## Configure `webpack-route-manifest`